lukeylunchbox/vimport/README.md

 - iframes display the original advertisement from Alibaba or 1688.com
 - Logic tests if orders meet minimum order quantity as set by proposer before they can be placed
 - Logic tests if user has updated their shipping address before order can be placed
-- Running total of items remaining against each proposal and logic tests if there is enough remaining before order can be        placed
+- Running total of items remaining against each proposal and logic tests if there is enough remaining before order can be placed.
 - Authorisation and Authentication of users
 - Users can place multiple proposals and multiple orders simultaniously